 [February 15 update: Makaria Farm has partnered with Cowichan Recyclists to pilot bicycle delivery of CSA bags in summer 2013 to homes and businesses in downtown Duncan!
 Please click here for details ...]

-We pull our garlic plants in July.
-Fresh, “uncured” garlic has a milder garlic taste than the usual “cured” garlic, but can be crushed, baked, diced, etc. just like normal garlic.
-Storage Store your garlic plant in a cool, drafty … Continue reading →
+We pull our garlic plants in June/July.
+Fresh, “uncured” garlic is moister than the usual “cured” garlic, but can be crushed, baked, diced, etc. just like normal garlic.
+Storage Store your garlic plant in a cool, drafty place, ideally out … Continue reading →

 There are many fresh foods that I didn’t know existed until we started our farm, including radish seed pods, stinging nettles, kale buds and garlic scapes.
 In the early spring we dine on steamed shoots from over-wintered kale (they taste … Continue reading →